simonschllng/node-dynamicscrm-api/README.md

 * `organizationid`: Required string.
 Sign in to your CRM org and click Settings, Customization, Developer Resources.
 On Developer Resource page, find the organization unique name under Your Organization Information.
 * `username`: Optional dynamics Online's user name.
 * `password`: Optional user's password.
+* `useHttp`: Optional to use http instead of https.
+* `defaultUrlSuffix`: Optional boolean parameter to  cancel adding ".api.crm.dynamics.com" as a default suffix for domain
+* `domainUrlSuffix`: Optional parameter to replace url suffix with custom usrl
 * `returnJson`: Optional, default value is "true".
 Transforms the CRM XML Service response to a clean JSON response without namespaces.
 * `discoveryServiceAddress`: Optional.
 You should not change this value unless you are sure. default value is "https://dev.crm.dynamics.com/XRMServices/2011/Discovery.svc"